-It was an incidental short and crisp trip for me to god's own country as one of my beloved senior, a smart odia bengali boy was getting married to a sweet malayali girl from Kochi, a sleepy yet happening town.
-As a military affairs enthusiast I had prior knowledge of city's importance hosting one of the Indian navy's shipbuilding company, the Cochin Shipyard and the Coast Guard DHQ (District Headquarters).
+A pure chance of East meets South, the short trip to "god's own country" was incidental; as one of my beloved senior-a smart odia bengali boy-was getting married to a beautiful malayali girl from Kochi-a sleepy coastal town.
+As a military affairs enthusiast I had prior knowledge of city's importance as it hosts navy's shipbuilding company- the Cochin Shipyard, and is Coast Guard DHQ (District Headquarters).

-My train journey from Bhubaneswar (capital city of Odisha) to Chennai central with 18 member strong team including the groom was no less than an adventure.
-As Chennai was bracing up to guard itself from approaching heavy rains triggered by retreating monsoon, trains were running late.
-When we reached Sullurupeta at around 1000 hrs, a small station located 82 km from Chennai central amid surrounding natural greenaries, instead of official halt of 1 min, the train got stuck there for more than 2.5 hrs.
-Our connecting train from chennai central to Kochi was at 1530hrs,hence we have to get there anyway before the scheduled time.
+At that time, Chennai was bracing up to guard itself from heavy rains unleashed by retreating monsoon.
+All trains passing through the coastal city were running late.
+When we reached Sullurupeta at around 1000 hrs-a small station located 82 km from Chennai central amid surrounding natural greenaries-instead of schedule halt of 1 min, the train remained there for more than 2.5 hrs.
+Our connecting train, that was, from Chennai central to Kochi was at 1530 hrs, and by any way we had to get there before the scheduled time.

 As the day begun, I woke up and took a walk in nearby areas to get some smell of the old city.
 Fortunately, I got a hot glass of filter coffee to refresh up my mind for rest of the day.

 While waiting, bride's brother informed us that we will be visiting a nearby waterfall famous for its divine beauty.
 Well, I had no idea what it was, untill I saw...........Athirappily Falls.......
 "The Niagra Falls of India"